Entrepreneurs Who Failed on Their Road to Success

 Musk’s determination has sent rockets into outer space and created fast, energy-efficient electric cars.
 He never gives up or accepts failure and you shouldn’t either.

-James Dyson had a pretty normal life growing up.
-While in college, his biggest interest was furniture and interior design.
-This is where a teacher introduced Dyson to the possibilities of uniting drawings with the engineering of inventions.
+James Dyson’s biggest interest was furniture and interior design.
+In college, a teacher introduced him to the possibilities of using his love of drawing with engineering new inventions.
 His first invention was called a ballbarrow, and it looked just like a wheelbarrow with a giant plastic ball instead of a wheel.
-This invention, combined with the frustration of vacuums with bags, inspired Dyson to create a cyclone-like system for bagless vacuums.
-Of course, this was no easy task.
+He also created bagless vacuums.
 It took 5,127 different prototypes over 15 years before Dyson had a vacuum he could pitch to British retailers, which was rejected.

 Despite being denied, Dyson believed in his product and launched it through catalogs in Japan.
 It became a huge hit and gave Dyson enough money to open up his own facility.
-Since the launching of the Dyson company, it’s tackled more than just vacuums.
-With products like hair dryers, purifiers, bladeless fans, lights, and hand dryers, the company strives on innovation.
-Overall, Dyson believes a lot of his success came from all his failed attempts.
+Since launching, Dyson’s company has created not just vacuums, but also hair dryers, purifiers, bladeless fans, lights, and hand dryers.
+The company strives on innovation, and Dyson believes a lot of his success came from all his failed attempts.

 Although feeling defeated, Rowling kept submitting her book to publishers.
 About a year later, the 8-year-old daughter of an editor at Bloomsbury Publishing company read Rowling’s manuscript and loved it so much, the publishing company decided to publish the novel.
 Since the publication of Harry Potter and the Sorcerer’s Stone, Rowling has published 11 novels, 3 volumes, 2 screenplays, and produced 10 movies.
 She has won countless awards for her books and films and is one of very few authors to ever reach billionaire status.

 The next time you’re feeling discouraged, don’t give up!
 You can do anything as long as you have the right mindset.
 Instead of thinking, “I can’t believe I failed again,” think, “Okay, that’s one more step towards success.”
 After all, you will never learn and figure out what works without first stumbling and doing something wrong.